Hillary Step

-The Hillary Step was a 40-foot vertical rock face that sat 8790 m above sea level on the southeast ridge of Mount Everest.
-Located halfway between the "South Summit" and the true summit, the Hillary Step was the most technically difficult part of the typical Nepal-side Everest climb and the last real challenge before reaching the top of the mountain.
+The Hillary Step was a 40 ft vertical rock face that sat 8790 m above sea level on the southeast ridge of Mount Everest.
+Some 30 m vertically below the mountain's 8849 m summit, it lay halfway between the "South Summit" and topping out.
+It was the most technically difficult part of the typical Nepal-side Everest route, and the last real challenge before completing the final stage of the climb.
 The rock face was destroyed by the April 2015 Nepal earthquake.

-Located in the death zone, the Hillary Step was Class 4 on the climbing-difficulty scale.
+Located in the death zone, the Hillary Step was a Class 4 pitch.
 One expedition noted that climbing the Hillary Step was "strenuous" and offered little to no escape from unpredictable, rapidly changing weather.

-Heavy snowfall could enable climbers to bypass Hillary, by way of snow and ice climbing.
+Heavy snowfall could enable climbers to bypass Hillary using snow and ice climbing techniques.

 The Hillary Step has claimed several climbers' lives.
 In 1997, mountaineer Anatoli Boukreev – known for saving the lives of climbers during the 1996 Mount Everest disaster – found the body of Bruce Herrod hanging from ropes at the base of the step; Herrod had died during a climb two weeks after the 1996 disaster.

 Climbing

-The step was closed during the 1953 British Mount Everest Expedition by the First Assault Party of Tom Bourdillon and Charles Evans when they reached the South Summit on 26 May at 13:00, too late to continue on.
-Seated on the snow dome, they could look closely at the last 90 m ascent to the summit.
+The step was first observed at close hand during the 1953 British Mount Everest Expedition by the First Assault Party of Tom Bourdillon and Charles Evans when they reached the South Summit on 26 May at 13:00, too late to continue on.
+Seated on the snow dome, they could look closely at the last 90 m vertical ascent remaining to the summit.
 It was not the gentle snow ridge they had hoped for, but a thin crest of snow and ice on rock, steep on the left, overhanging as a cornice on the right.
 It was interrupted by a formidable-looking 12 m rock step two-thirds of the way up.

-The feature was named the Hillary Step after mountaineer Sir Edmund Hillary, who, together with Sherpa Tenzing Norgay, became the first to climb it during their 1953 ascent of Mount Everest.
+The feature was named the Hillary Step after mountainer Sir Edmund Hillary, who led Sherpa Tenzing Norgay up a gap between the rock face and the snow to became the first pair to climb it during their 1953 ascent of Mount Everest.
 Positioned just below the summit ridge, it marked the final major technical obstacle on the Southeast Ridge route.

-In his 1953 account of summiting Everest he wrote:
+In his 1953 account of summiting Everest, he wrote: